Sunday, 30 November 2014

 PROCEDURE :

-Now let us melt the chocolate.
-I do it in a very easy method.
-Break the chocolate into small pieces and put in a microwavable bowl.
+To melt chocolate, break chocolate bar, take in a microwavable bowl.
 Add 2 tbsp water.
-Microwave at low speed for 5-6 minutes stirring every 30 seconds.
-You may continue till the chocolate melts.
+Microwave at minimal heat for 2-3 minutes stirring every 30 seconds.
+You may continue until the chocolate melts.
 Mix well.

 Tuesday, 18 November 2014